By Nasir Ali Hussain

 Another great appeal of Folk Horror is how it is so well framed towards the hazily, evocative images of childhood.
 We are talking about half buried, perhaps even fictional memories of maypoles, flutes, pipes and hurdy gurdies and strange symbolism that appears to venerate the natural world.
 Basically, what we are seeing are the fables and fairy tales of the past unsanitized, twisted and remodelled for more mature eyes and ears and a delicious exploitation of primal fears that form the foundation of our sense of the unknown, of dark inevitable perils that may lurk beyond the fallows and fertile fields.

-Folk Horror at its best, and in recent offerings in the recent Folk Horror Revival with films like Midsommar, directed by Ari Aster, depicts a forbidden, buried past that has crept back, bringing along with it, old, semi-neglected deities who want to either cause havoc, gather obedience- as once enjoyed in the distant past- or unleash their vengeance.
-These gods may offer free love and shortcuts to power and success in the material world in return for obeisances given.
+Folk Horror at its best, and in recent offerings in the recent Folk Horror Revival with films like Midsommar, directed by Ari Aster, depicts a forbidden, buried past that has crept back, bringing along with it, old, semi neglected deities who want an obedience enjoyed in the distant past, if not vengeance.
+These gods may offer free love and shortcuts to power and success in the material world in return for obedience given.
 In short, a revival of the pagan and wicca ecosystem that was decimated by the coming of Christianity and the changes brought and wrought by the coming of Roman civilization.
 In 1960’s Britain with the new permissive society and ‘back to the land and nature’ movement (in tandem to the folk music revival) there was the pre-Christian past and also witch-hunts and burnings of the 16th century to mine, explore and craft for creative purposes.
-However, Folk Horror is not just a British concept emerging at the tail end of the 1960’s and early 1970’s, to be rediscovered and revived in more contemporary times with films like Wake Wood (2011) Or Ben Wheatley’s trilogy of Folk Horror tinged films- Kill List (2011) Sightseers (2012) and A Field in England (2013) – or offerings like Laurie Brewster’s Lord of Tears (2013) as well as the bigger budgeted The Witch (2015) and the slow burn daylight horror of Midsommar (2019).
+However, Folk Horror is not just a British concept emerging at the tail end of the 1960’s and early 1970’s to be rediscovered and revived in more contemporary times with films like Wake Wood (2011) Or Ben Wheatley’s trilogy of Folk Horror tinged films- Kill List (2011) Sightseers (2012) and A Field in England (2013) – or offerings like Laurie Brewster’s Lord of Tears (2013) as well as the bigger budgeted The Witch (2015) and the slow burn daylight horror of Midsommar (2019).
 All films have this in common, they were made on location rather than in a film studio and the locations were an integral part of the psychogeography of what you saw.

 By no means however is this artistic and cinematic depiction the sole province of the British.
 There are many foreign examples of what we can call Folk Horror both predating and running side to side with the brief flurry of those iconic three films produced in the UK between 1968 and 1973.
 The following is a list of European films dealing with the sinister realms of witchcraft and paganism: